 There were different ways to create a VM.
 One way would begin within the program that would be running the VM (e.g., VirtualBox or VMware).
 The user would create a new, empty VM within that program, and then use the OS installation CD to install that OS (e.g., Windows 7) within that new VM.
 Another approach was to virtualize an existing physical installation.
 So if the user had Windows 7 installed on drive C, this approach would create a VM containing that Windows 7 installation.
 That VM could then run inside a system booted from Linux.
 As a third approach, it was also possible to convert some OS backup images into VMs.

 The scenario being developed here, then, was that I would install Linux Mint; I would run Windows 7 in a VM on that Mint installation; and I would use this setup to work toward a satisfactory post-Windows 7 computing environment.
 The previous post describes the options in somewhat more detail, but the general idea was that there would be five possibilities, when trying to do Windows work in a Linux installation:

 - Some tools were cloud-based, and would therefore work from a browser in any operating system.
-Simple example: the many webpages that offered currency exchange calculators would work the same, regardless of how a person might access them.
+Simple example: the many webpages that offered currency exchange calculators would work the same from a web browser in any VM or native OS.

 - Some Windows programs had Linux versions.
 For instance, Google Earth was not a Windows-only program; Google had also created a version for Linux.